darkhelmet/verboselogging/posts/surl-now-with-100-more-ubiquity.md

 now has Ubiquity support.
 Hit the page, and if you have [Ubiquity](http://wiki.mozilla.org/Labs/Ubiquity) installed for Firefox, it will recognize the command and you can subscribe to it.
-In Ubiquity, you can then use ’s.darkhax’ (which will complete sooner due to the fact that there aren’t many commands with a dot) to shorten URLs.
+In Ubiquity, you can then use 's.darkhax' (which will complete sooner due to the fact that there aren't many commands with a dot) to shorten URLs.
 It replaces the highlighted URL and copies to the clipboard.

 Check it out!